1njiku/1njiku.github.io/README.md

 One very low hanging fruit in bias correction should be to foster collaboration and interaction with subject matter experts from early on in the process.
 A sociologist will (hopefully) tie in a host of socio-economic factors to why a pupil is underperforming according to algorithm A. This should lead the designers to iteratively improve the algorithm's predictive ability to take into account these factors.

-Over the next couple of blog posts, I hope to run a journal club exercise (of one) on a review article published by Maarten Buyl and Tijl De Bie on 6th March 2020 in <a href='https://arxiv.org/pdf/2002.11442.pdf'>arxiv</a> regarding a method for building a less biased predictor.
+Over the next couple of posts, I hope to run a journal club exercise (of one) on a review article published by Maarten Buyl and Tijl De Bie on 6th March 2020 in <a href='https://arxiv.org/pdf/2002.11442.pdf'>arxiv</a> regarding a method for building a less biased predictor.
 In the article, the authors provide an overview of more technical strategies for bias correction (with a **focus on the second one**) including:
 <li> Preprocessing techniques: modification of training data so as to reduce bias.
 Resource intensive </li>
 <li> Algorithmic fairness.
 Reducing the risk of bias affecting the model.</li>
 <li> Postprocessing techniques: involves correcting a model's output probabilities given a specific fairness constraint.
 Can affect model accuracy. </li>